Lamber22/Task-management-app/README.md

 Here are the available API endpoints in the backend:

 ### Authentication
-POST /api/auth/register – Register a new user.
+- POST /api/auth/register – Register a new user.
-POST /api/auth/login – Authenticate and log in a user.
+- POST /api/auth/login – Authenticate and log in a user.

 ### Tasks
-GET /api/tasks – Get all tasks for the authenticated user.
+- POST /api/tasks – Create a new task.
-POST /api/tasks – Create a new task.
+- GET /api/tasks – Get all tasks for the authenticated user.
-PUT /api/tasks/:id – Update a task by ID.
+- PUT /api/tasks/:id – Update a task by ID.
-DELETE /api/tasks/:id – Delete a task by ID.
+- DELETE /api/tasks/:id – Delete a task by ID.